tantaman/tantaman.github.io/content/2022-08-23-why-sqlite-why-now.md

 For me, its about a bunch of different angles

-1. Enalbing more use cases for relational databases
+1. Enabling the relational model for more use cases
-2. Giving data the consistency it needs
+2. Respecting the consistency needs of the data
-3. Breaing the speed of light
+3. Breaking the speed of light
-4. Reducing cloud costs
+4. Simplifying edge architecture by turning it upside down
-5. Turning edge architecture upside down
+5. Reducing cloud costs
 6. Giving people control of their data
-7. Transactions... intermittent state
+7. Bringing transactions to application memory

-Lets take a look at the first one.
+Lets take a look at each one.

-# Enabling More Use Cases for Relational Databases
+# Enabling the Relational Model for More Use Cases

 The relational model has stood the test of time and proven itself to be one of the best choices you can make for managing application state.
 Maybe you could even say [it is an apex predator](https://www.simplethread.com/relational-databases-arent-dinosaurs-theyre-sharks/).